 One of the best things to eat in Malta are Pastizzi.
 These are basically little Maltese hand pies; fluffy pastry stuffed with ricotta cheese or other yummy things.
 They are delicious and super cheap; the place I went sold them for 0.50 euros.
 While one wouldn’t be considered a meal, it’s a great snack if you are feeling hungry mid-day.

 As for drinks, you can technically drink the water in Malta, it is safe.
 However, it tastes awful.
 It’s like all chemicals and chlorine to make it safe which is ok for brushing your teeth but disgusting to fill your water bottle with.
 Sadly, this means you’ll want to buy water from the shops.
-You can get big bottles for as little as 1 euro each.

 3 Days in Malta: The Top Things to See in Malta